tektoncd/cli/docs/cmd/tkn_pipelinerun_list.md

 ## tkn pipelinerun list

-Lists pipelineruns in a namespace
+Lists PipelineRuns in a namespace

 ***Aliases**: ls*